 Improving Admissions and Learning in Higher Education

-2013 Big Issues in Testing Conference honored University of Nebraska-Lincoln’s addition to the Big 10 conference by inviting speakers from Big Ten institutions to discuss testing issues in higher education.
-The conference highlighted research and insights regarding the current state of admissions and learning assessment at both the undergraduate and graduate level.
-Issues discussed include the extent to which testing and assessment produces desired result or effect, influence of the context in which assessment occurs, implications for special and minority populations, lessons higher education can learn from K-12 assessment for accountability, and challenges to thinking about in the future of testing and assessment for admissions and learning.
+Presentations from the 2013 Big Issues in Testing Conference highlight research and insights regarding the current and future state of admissions and learning assessment at the undergraduate and graduate levels.
+Issues discussed include the extent to which testing and assessment produces desired results or effects, influence of the context in which assessment occurs, implications for specific populations, and lessons higher education can learn from K-12 assessment for accountability.CLICK HERE for conference topics and presenters

 CLICK HERE to access archived video presentations from the Big Issues in Testing conference